Mehak-Fatimaa/Blackjack-Game/README.md

 - **🌙 Dark Theme:** Sleek Black + Teal combo for a modern, focused look.
 - **☀️ Light Theme:** Clean and minimal design with soft contrasts for daytime use.

-> _Pro Tip:_ Switch between Light and Dark mode anytime to match your mood!
+> _Pro Tip:_ Switch between Light and Dark mode to match your mood!

 ## 🤝 Contributing